Funding Your Medical Negligence Claim

 Legal expenses insurance

-Legal Expenses Insurance is often taken out as an add-on or benefit on an insurance policy, such as buildings, contents or vehicle insurance.
+Legal expenses insurance is often taken out as an add-on to an insurance policy, such as home or vehicle insurance.

-It typically covers a range of legal matters, including medical malpractice claims, and may cover some or all of the legal costs of the claim, regardless of whether you win or lose your case.
+It typically covers a range of legal matters, including medical malpractice claims.
+It may cover some or all of the legal costs of the claim, regardless of whether you win or lose your case.

-We’re always happy to review your policy documentation to check whether legal expenses cover is in place.
+We’re happy to review your policy documentation to check whether legal expenses cover is in place.